-There are no legal requirements for non-European tourism companies.
-Nevertheless, you should study the Package Travel Directive.
-European tour operators are likely to translate it into demands for you.
+The Package Travel Directive is the most important European legislation for the travel industry.
+European tour operators are likely to translate it into demands on you.
 Common non-legal requirements concern reliability, liability, sustainability and the protection of children in tourism.
 Sustainability certification is well on its way to becoming a mainstream requirement.
 Voluntary ISO standards support safety in several niche tourism markets.

 Package Travel Directive

 The Package Travel Directive (2015/2302/EU) protects travellers’ rights when booking package holidays, for example in terms of liability, repatriation and refunds.
 It applies to your European partners, as well as to any foreign party selling travel products directly to European travellers.

 An updated version of this directive came into effect in January 2018 and became applicable 1 July 2018.
 This update increases the legal protection of European travellers.
 It expands the definition of package travel to include customised packages and linked travel arrangements, as well as traditional pre-arranged packages.
 The update also applies to online bookings, contains stronger cancellation rights and requires clear liability arrangements.

 Even if you do not sell your travel products to European travellers directly, you should be familiar with the Package Travel Directive.
 European tour operators translate their requirements into demands on you, which are becoming stricter with the update, especially as the new directive makes them liable for all services in the packages they sell.
 Issues of health and safety are particularly important.
 Travellers can hold their European tour operators accountable for injuries or health problems on holiday.